simeng-yang/Student-Database-Management-System/README.md

 In particular, the CSS files should be migrated to a CSS folder and the JS file should be dumped into a separate JS folder that are in the same master directory as the other PHP & HTML files.
+Image files should be similarly migrated to a pictures folder.

 HTML file is the main website.
 There are 3 PHP files for adding a new student, fetching student data and logging into the database.